FirehoseCommunity/community.thefirehoseproject.com/_posts/2015-07-16-ben-ricker-teaches-what-developers-do.markdown

 ---
 layout:     post
-title:      "Landing a Job After Graduating a Coding Bootcamps"
+title:      "Landing a Job After Graduating a Coding Bootcamp"
 subtitle:   "How to Handle the Job Search Process"
 date:       2015-07-16 12:00:00
 author:     "Ben Ricker"